pippim/pippim.github.io/stack.md

 ''' Table of Contents (TOC) options. '''
 # If TOC is never wanted, set to None
-.. in real markdown below and generates the actual TOC:
 {% raw %}
 CONTENTS = "{% include toc.md %}"
 {% endraw %}